HData-org/hdata/README.md

 Not only that, but you interact with the database entirely in JSON as well!
 You send queries and commands to the server in JSON, and the server responds in JSON.
 The data is saved in JSON internally and externally.
 It's JSON all around!

-## Limitations
- * Syncronous, does not use promises

 ## Documentation

 ### Creating an HData server